codenotary/immudb/README.md

 ## Using immudb

-Lot of useful documentation and step by step guides can be found at https://docs.immudb.io/, and a playground is available at
+Lot of useful documentation and step by step guides can be found at https://docs.immudb.io/

 ### Real world examples